 5. Boots – Salewa Mountain Trainer Mid GTX

 For via ferrata trails you need a pair of robust and relatively stiff mid- or high-cut boots.
 Such boots have uppers made of leather (full-grain or nubuck) to provide good durability and abrasion-resistance.
 They typically have PU midsoles which are stiffer and more durable than the more commonly used EVA midsoles.

 We recommend the Salewa Mountain Trainer Mid GTX boots for via ferrata trails.
 The Salewa Mountain Trainer Mid GTX boot is designed for technical hiking and features nubuck leather upper.
 Therefore, it provides good breathability and abrasion resistance.
 The boot is additionally protected against abrasion with an all-around rand made of polyurethane.
 For good ankle support the boot features the 3F System (semi-stiff rubber inserts in the ankle area).
 The lacing comes right down to the toe (climbing lacing) for a more precise fit – which you will appreciate when ascending technically challenging trails.
-For more footwear options check out our review of the Best Boots for Backpacking and Mountaineering which includes five different pairs of boots – all of them suitable for via ferrata trails.
-For general information about footwear read our Hiking Footwear Guide.
+For more footwear options check out our selection of the Best Backpacking Boots which includes five different pairs of boots – all of them suitable for via ferrata trails.
+For general information about footwear read our Guide to Hiking Footwear.

 Weight: 1260 g (a pair)

 2. Via Ferrata – Basics

 What is a via ferrata?